WebFirstLanguage/PolyRider/.kilocode/rules/memory-bank/context.md

   - Implemented robust error handling and cross-platform compatibility
   - Added support for both class-based and callback-based commands
   - Created a help command with detailed usage information
+  - Added module generation command to scaffold new modules with proper structure
 - **Code Quality Improvements**:
   - Integrated PHPStan for static analysis
   - Fixed type safety issues and improved code quality